Thursday, July 9, 2026

 The sentence “all sentient beings born in the Land of Utmost Bliss dwell in the stage of non-retrogression” has two meanings,

-1. all sentient beings born in the border land of the Pure Land will never retrogress again in samsara and when they abandon the illusion of self-power will certainly advance to the center (the fulfilled land) of the Pure Land where they will attain Buddhahood
+1. all sentient beings born in the border land of the Pure Land will never retrogress again in samsara and when they abandon the illusion of self-power will certainly advance to the center (the fulfilled land) of the Pure Land where they attain Buddhahood

-2. those who are born in the center of the Pure Land are already in the stage of non-retrogression which they’ve actually attained when they first entrusted themselves totally and exclusively to Amida Buddha in their previous life.
+2. those who are born in the center of the Pure Land are already in the stage of non-retrogression which they’ve actually attained when they first entrusted themselves totally and exclusively to Amida Buddha in their present life.
 So, when they reach the Pure Land they immediately become Buddhas.

 The 1st meaning needs no further explanation, so I will explain again the 2nd meaning.